ebullient/campaign-notes/gm/plot-q-and-a.md

 # Questions And Answers

 - [x] Who exactly is Mabina?
+- [ ] Stone Cold Reavers?
+    - [ ] Did the Reavers and the Manticore meet?
 - [ ] What happened to Glasstaff?
 - [ ] Does the Black Spider matter anymore?
 If so, how?
-- [ ] Stone Cold Reavers?
-    - [ ] Did the Reavers and the Manticore meet?
 - [ ] Halia has no friends/allies, no obvious ties; all power comes from running the exchange.
 Right?
-- [ ] How does Reidoth feel about the Cultists and the Thunderboar?
-    - [ ] What about the Blights and the Gulthias tree?
-Does Reidoth know about the Gulthias tree yet?

 ## Dwarves moving into the area